 If you look at all credit card accounts, American Bankers Association data shows that 40% of accounts were active and carried a balance at some point in Q4 of 2020, 35% of accounts were active but didn’t carry a balance and 25% of accounts were dormant for the quarter.
 The number of accounts that carried a balance fell 1 percentage point in the fourth quarter, while the percentage of those who did not revolve a balance increased by 1.4 percentage points.

 What’s the average interest rate on people’s credit cards?
 What about those who carry a balance?
 What about new credit card offers?

-The Federal Reserve’s G.19 consumer credit report showed that the average APR for all current credit card accounts rose slightly, up to 14.75% in the first quarter of 2021.
-Meanwhile, APRs for cards that are accruing interest fell significantly — down to 15.91% from 16.28% in the previous quarter.
+The Federal Reserve’s G.19 consumer credit report showed that the average APR for all current credit card accounts fell slightly, down to 14.61% in the second quarter of 2021.
+Meanwhile, APRs for cards that are accruing interest rose to 16.30% from 15.91% in the previous quarter.

 And also as the chart below shows, the rate you are offered can also vary widely based on the type of card for which you apply.

 Average interest rates on new credit card offers in the U.S. for July 2021